ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-Why does so much trauma work feel repetitive rather than resolving?
+Why does trauma work often feel repetitive?

 Expand for the fuller picture